Introduction

 Real Examples

 In biology, antibiotic resistance is a growing concern.
-Bacteria evolve mechanisms to resist the effects of drugs, making infections harder to treat.
+On the flip side, bacteria evolve mechanisms to resist the effects of drugs, making infections harder to treat.
 This form of resistance is a natural evolutionary response but poses significant challenges to public health.

 Even in personal development, resistance can be seen when individuals resist change or new ideas.
 While this can sometimes hinder progress, it can also be a protective mechanism against harmful influences.